I will be starting medical school in September. With a few weeks of holiday ahead, I am cramming in some reading before I start the course.

 2. “The Man Who Mistook His Wife for a Hat” by Oliver Sacks.

-This book is a compilation of richly human clinical tales.
+This book is a compilation of rich human clinical tales.

-Muddy Bhatt, a medical student specialising in neurology at University College London, said that reading this particular book inspired him to apply to medical school: “What I read not only impelled me to study medicine, but fostered a passion for neuroscience that I have pursued to this day.
+Muddy Bhatt, a medical student specializing in neurology at University College London, said that reading this particular book inspired him to apply to medical school.
+“What I read not only impelled me to study medicine, but fostered a passion for neuroscience that I have pursued to this day.”

-“This book is a great example of the Holmesian nature of medicine, and would inspire and enlighten any scientifically curious mind as to the idiosyncratic nature of neuropathology and its many manifestations”.
+“This book is a great example of the Holmesian nature of medicine.
+It would inspire and enlighten any scientifically curious mind as to the idiosyncratic nature of neuropathology and its many manifestations”.

 3. The Checklist Manifesto” by Atul Gawande.